East Perth, Western Australia: Population

-Railway
+Transport

 The former East Perth railway yard and engine sheds were removed in the 1960s and have been redeveloped into the Railway headquarters - consolidating a very scattered system of offices and sections for the railways.

 East Perth serves as the main hub for country and interstate rail services and Road Coach services.
 Departing from the station are services such as the Prospector, AvonLink, tourist trains, and the Indian Pacific.

 The original East Perth railway station is now called Claisebrook, and while it has the same number of platforms that it did in the 1960s, the original buildings have given way to modern shelters.
 It is also the location of the Goongoongup Bridge on the railway to Bunbury for the South Western Railway.

+There are several bus routes in and around East Perth.
+Cat bus provided travel to around the City.

+Bridges

+The Causeway is a road linking East Perth to Victoria Park on the other side of the Swan River.
+Under construction is the Boorloo Bridge as well, which is expected to open in December 2024.

+Matagarup Bridge is a footbridge connecting East Perth to Perth Stadium and Burswood.

 Redevelopment Authority

-East Perth Redevelopment Authority (EPRA) was established in 1991 to manage the redevelopment and urbanisation of the suburb.
+The East Perth Redevelopment Authority (EPRA) was established in 1991 to manage the redevelopment and urbanisation of the suburb.
 In 2012 EPRA merged with other redevelopment authorities to become the Metropolitan Redevelopment Authority (MRA).
 In 2019, the MRA became part of DevelopmentWA.
-Many parts of East Perth that have been fully developed have been “normalised”—meaning returned to the City of Perth for administration.
+Many parts of East Perth that have been fully developed have been "normalised"—meaning returned to the City of Perth for administration.

 Sports

-Sporting attractions include the WACA Ground and Gloucester Park trotting ground.
+Main sporting attractions include the WACA Ground and Gloucester Park trotting ground.

+There are also public recreation facilities for AFL and Cricket at Moort-ak Waadiny / Wellington Square.

 Education

 Educational facilities include Trinity College, a day school for boys, years 4–12.
+East Perth Primary School is planned to open in 2029.